-At a time when society seems plagued with complex problems, leaders are finding it increasingly difficult to navigate polarized public opinions.
+At a time when society is plagued with complex problems, leaders are finding it increasingly difficult to navigate polarized public opinions.
 While many universities are reluctant to engage in highly controversial issues, some are exploring forms of deliberative civic engagement — processes where people participate in meaningful dialogue about how to tackle today’s complex and seemingly intractable problems.

-Participants considered questions such as:
+The cohort considered questions such as:

 How do institutions in different social and political contexts understand dialogue and deliberation as an approach to civic engagement?